abenkoula71/indian-food-react/README.md

 In the project directory, you can ru:
 Runs the app in the development mod
-Open [http://localhost:3000](http://ocalhost:3000) toview it i thebrows The page will reload if you make
+Open [http://localhost:3000](http://ocalhost:3000) toview it i thebrows The page will reload if you mak
 You will also see any lint errors in
 Launches the test runner in the intractive watch mo See the section about [running tests](htps://fac